What is vaginal mesh and what has been said about the medical scandal?

-While the vaginal mesh scandal flew under the radar for an astonishing amount of time, the media and vaginal mesh victims have finally brought this important issue to the forefront.
+While the vaginal mesh scandal flew under the radar for an astonishing amount of time, the media is finally bringing this important issue - and its victims - to the forefront.

 But there's a darker side to the mesh story, with many women left in excruciating pain, suffering long-term health problems as a result of being fitted with them.
-Many women experience cutting, scarring, pain and discomfort, and pain during intercourse.
+However, on Tuesday (3rdMarch) a small victory was achieved.
+An Australian court ordered vaginal mesh implant manufacturers, Johnson& Johnson to pay three women $2.6 million collectively in compensation, on the grounds that the company had misled patients and surgeons about the risks of the implants.

 In some tragic cases, women's experiences with vaginal mesh have even been fatal.

-The vaginal mesh scandal, according to reports, claimed its first life in 2017.
+The vaginal mesh scandal claimed its first life in 2017.
 Canadian woman Chrissy Brajcic, who actively campaigned against the implants, died from sepsis from her own implant, after suffering problems for four years.
 The 42-year-old mum-of-two had set up a campaign to raise awareness of implant issues, after experiencing them herself after giving birth in 2013.

 Despite having the mesh removed due to nerve damage, Chrissy experienced continual urinary tract infections and was readmitted to hospital this October, where she died weeks later.